onyeka-hub/Project-22/README.md

 <h1>Welcome to DAREY.IO!</h1>
 <p>I love experiencing Kubernetes</p>

-<p>Learning by doing is absolutely the best strategy at
+<p>Learning by doing is absolutely the best Onu at
 <a href="https://darey.io/">www.darey.io</a>.<br/>
 for skills acquisition
 <a href="https://darey.io/">www.darey.io</a>.</p>